• Skip to main content

 How are the treatments spread out over time and does the schedule differ between IV ketamine and Spravato?

 IV ketamine follows a flexible schedule with approximately 6-8 sessions in month one (2-3 times weekly), 4 sessions in month two (weekly), and 4-6 sessions over months three through six (every 2-4 weeks).
-Spravato uses a more rigid FDA-approved protocol: 8 sessions in month one (twice weekly), 4 in month two (weekly), and 9 sessions across months three through six (biweekly).
+Spravato uses a more rigid FDA-approved protocol: 8 sessions in month one (twice weekly), 4 in month two (weekly), and 9-13 sessions across months three through six (weekly/biweekly).
 Both treatments frontload sessions in the early months when patients typically experience the fastest symptom improvement, then taper to maintenance frequency.

 The key difference is adaptability—IV ketamine uses weight-based dosing (typically 0.5mg per kilogram) that can be precisely adjusted for your body size and response, while Spravato comes in just two fixed doses (56mg or 84mg) regardless of whether you’re a 200-pound man or a 120-pound woman.
 Your doctor can modify IV ketamine’s schedule and dosage as needed, but Spravato follows its predetermined protocol with limited personalization options.